Mazda Serpentine Belt Replacement Guide

 Mazda recommends that the serpentine belt is replaced every 35,000 miles.
-The serpentine belt is one of maintenance items that many Mazda owners often forget to replace.
-It may also be referred to as the drive belt, accessory belt or the alternator/air conditioner belt.Back to top
+The serpentine belt is one of the maintenance items that many Mazda owners often forget to perform.

 As the Mazda drive belt wears, you may notice symptoms such as: